ftlabs/fruitmachine/docs/module-el.md

 #### Why is my module.el property undefined after .render()?

-The child module markup has failed to template into the parent module corrently.
+The child module markup has failed to template into the parent module correctly.
 Check your child ids and parent markup to check they match up.
 See [template markup](view-template-markup.md).

 #### How are module root elements found?